muusfa/CPSC471_Project/README.md

 $ # python manage.py runserver 0.0.0.0:<your_port>
 $
 $ # Access the web app in browser: http://127.0.0.1:8000/
+$
+$ # You may also add /admin/ to the current URL to access admin login and admin website interface
+$ # Create new username and password to be able to login to the admin page
 ```

 > Note: To use the app, please access the registration page and create a new user.
 After authentication, the app will unlock the private pages.